 14th Floor, Hung Tai Financial Plaza

 Thomas Chen is a partner of the tax division at Deloitte Taiwan.
-With more than 18 years of experience in tax advisory and tax controversy, he has focused on M&A tax planning, and deals with cases of tax controversy on goodwill amortisation.
+With more than 19 years of experience in tax advisory and tax controversy, he has focused on M&A tax planning and deals with cases of tax controversy on goodwill amortisation.

 His experience spans multiple industries, including financial services, manufacturing, and life sciences and healthcare.
 He provides tax advisory services in relation to mergers and acquisitions, investment consultation and inbound tax issues consultation, tax compliance, transfer pricing, and tax controversy.
 He is very experienced in helping clients through each stage of tax controversy, including re-examination application, tax appeal with the Ministry of Finance, filing tax lawsuits with related courts, and even filing petitions for the interpretation of the Constitution.

-Thomas holds a bachelor's degree in finance from the National Sun Yat-sen University in Taiwan and he is a certified public accountant.
+Thomas holds a bachelor's degree in finance from the National Sun Yat-sen University in Taiwan and he is a certified public accountant (CPA).
 Thomas is a member of the Taipei City CPA Association, a member of the Taichung City CPA Association, and a member of the Taiwan Provincial CPA Association.

 13th Floor, Hung Tai Financial Plaza

-Robin Lin is the managing partner of DTT-Attorneys-At-Law, a member firm of Deloitte Taiwan since 2006.
-In addition to serving as a legal counsel for Deloitte Taiwan, Robin has been representing his client in administrative litigation, tax controversy, civil and criminal litigation, anti-trust law, forensic accounting, corporate investment and general corporate matters for more than 20 years.
+Robin Lin has been the managing partner of DTT-Attorneys-At-Law since 2006.
+Robin has represented his clients in administrative litigation, tax controversy, civil and criminal litigation, anti-trust law, forensic accounting, corporate investment and general corporate matters for more than 20 years.

-He has extensive experience in regulatory compliance and is focused on consultation regarding tax law, Personal Information Protection Act (PIPA), Foreign Account Tax Compliance Act (FATCA), trade secret protections and corporate affairs.
-Throughout his career, Robin has actively participated or spoken in many seminars and symposia of government agencies and private enterprises.
-Robin has been the lecturer of tax controversy at National Taiwan University, and National Chengchi University.
+He has extensive experience in regulatory compliance and focuses on consultation regarding tax law, the Personal Information Protection Act (PIPA), Foreign Account Tax Compliance Act (FATCA), trade secret protections and corporate affairs.
+Throughout his career, Robin has participated in or spoken at many seminars and symposia of government agencies and private organisations.
+Robin has been a lecturer on tax controversy issues at the National Taiwan and National Chengchi universities.

-Robin participated in contract negotiation for the build-operate-transfer (BOT) project with respect to Taipei Nangang Exhibition Hall, and he was the legal consultant of Private Participation in Infrastructure Management Project (PPIMP).
-He is the legal consultant assisting Taiwan financial institutions, such as banks and insurance companies, in implementing FATCA compliance projects.
-Moreover, Robin also assists clients from financial, logistics, hotel and travel industry and real estate developers to comply with PIPA, to establish PIPA management system and to acquire international certificate.
+Robin participated in contract negotiations for the build-operate-transfer (BOT) project for the Taipei Nangang Exhibition Hall, and was the legal consultant for the Private Participation in Infrastructure Management Project (PPIMP).
+He also assists Taiwan financial institutions, including banks and insurance companies, to implement FATCA compliance projects.
+Robin works with clients operating in the financial, logistics, hotel, travel and real estate industries, regarding compliance with PIPA and establishment of PIPA management systems, and to acquire international certificates.

 Robin holds a bachelor's degree in law from National Taiwan University.
-He is a member of the Taipei Bar Association, a member of Taichung Bar Association, a member of Taiwan Administrative Association, and a representative of Arbitration Association of ROC.
+He is a member of the Taipei Bar Association, a member of the Taichung Bar Association, a member of the Taiwan Administrative Association, and a representative of the Arbitration Association of the Republic of China.

 Glendy Yuan is a tax partner for Deloitte Taiwan and has more than 20 years of experience in tax advisory and tax controversy.
-She is the leading tax partner for Deloitte Taiwan's tax controversy services as well as the leading tax partner for the global financial services industry for Deloitte Taiwan.
+She is one of the leading tax partners for Deloitte Taiwan's tax controversy services.

 Her previous tenure at Arthur Andersen Taiwan included roles as a partner and senior manager of TN Soong & Co.